Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory

-We will show in our numerical analyses of Secs.~\ref{sec:large-beta} and \ref{sec:realistic} that this definition provides a result for the Borel sum of the CIPT $\tau$ spectral function moment series for $m>p$ that is perfectly compatible with their asymptotic high-order behavior.
 For the case $m=p$ we see that Eq.~(\ref{eq:Sepa2}) is convergent if $-2p\hat b_1+\gamma<0$.
-For a generic non-analytic term $\sim 1/(p-u)^\gamma$ in the Borel function associated to pure $\Lambda_{\rm QCD}^{2p}$ ambiguity the term $\gamma=1+2p \hat b_1$ always arises, so the condition cannot be satisfied in a consistent way.
-We therefore define the asymptotic separation to be zero for the case $m=p$:
+For a generic nonanalytic term $\sim 1/(p-u)^\gamma$ in the Borel function associated to pure $\Lambda_{\rm QCD}^{2p}$ ambiguity the term $\gamma=1+2p \hat b_1$ always arises, so the condition can in general not be satisfied and there is no obvious way to consistently define the asymptotic separation.
+However, for the case $m=p$ the IR renormalon is not suppressed in the FOPT expansion.
+Since this implies that the FOPT as well as the CIPT moment series behave quite badly, such that the issue of their discrepancy at some intermediate order where both series show a stable behavior is not arising in practice (where the case $p=2$ is numerically most relevant), the notion of the asymptotic separation does not arise for this case.
+We therefore take a practical approach and define the asymptotic separation to be zero for the case $m=p$:

-Again, we will show in our numerical analyses of Secs.~\ref{sec:large-beta} and \ref{sec:realistic} that this definition provides a result for the Borel sum of the CIPT $\tau$ spectral function moment series for $m=p$ that is perfectly compatible with their asymptotic high-order behavior.
+We will show below that this practical definition for $\Delta(p,p,\gamma,s_0)$ provides results for the CIPT Borel sums that are perfectly compatible with the behavior of the FOPT and the CIPT series at intermediate orders when the case $m=p$ arises.

 In the large-$\beta_0$ approximation the corresponding results are quite compact.
-For $\gamma=1, 2$ they adopt the form:
+For $\gamma=1, 2$ they adopt the simple form: